-- Each year go over the rule and casebook and note any changes for that year. - Make a note of any mechanics changes. - You get one chance at first impressions.
+- Each year go over the rule and casebook and note any changes for that year. - Make note of any mechanics changes. - You get one chance at first impressions.
 Make sure that your uniform is in good order and that you have cleaned or polished your shoes before each game.
-Hats do wear out and need to be replaced from time to time. - A good month before the season, try on all your gear.
-This will allow you time to have either new equipment purchased or alterations made. - Chestprotectors need to be snug up under your chin.
-The collar bone needs to be covered at all times, and this adjustment should be made before the first pitch.
-During the game, the protector should not be shifting; if it is, tighten it up. - The shoes we wear are crucial.
-For the plate, we need hard-toed shoes with metatarsal protection.
-Both plate and base shoes need to have golf type spikes or a rippled bottom for traction. - One or both umpires should carry an indicator. - Do not carry a plate brush when doing the bases.
+Hats do wear out and need to be replaced from time to time. - A good month prior to the season, try on all your gear.
+This will allow you time to have either new gear purchased, or alterations made. - Chest protectors need to be snug up under your chin.
+The collar bone needs to be covered at all times and this adjustment should be made prior to the first pitch.
+During the game, the protector should not be shifting, if it is, tighten it up. - The shoes we wear are crucial.
+For the plate we are required to have hard toed shoes with metatarsal protection.
+Both plate and base shoes need to have golf type spikes or a ripple bottom for traction. - One or both umpires should carry an indicator. - Do not carry a plate brush when doing the bases.